datajutsu-jpl/power_Learn/README.md

  A card visual was used to represent this perecntage.

- sanp of the average stay
+ snap of the average stay

 ![Image](https://github.com/user-attachments/assets/788bc500-6afe-4936-94ec-951c80f7ce35)